-Imagine that the hubris afflicted, instead of plundering, had listened!
-If they, a long time ago, instead of weapons, had forged fine ploughs and toys, worked with, and gathered plant food and shared the house chores.
+Imagine that the hubris-afflicted, instead of plundering, had listened!
+If they, a long time ago, instead of forging weapons, had made fine ploughs and toys, worked with, and gathered plant food and shared the house chores.
 If they, instead of shooting at the strangers on the shore and stealing their land, had tried to make new friends.
 If they, instead of mowing down encountered lands, had formed mutually beneficial trade relations with other peoples.
 Planted, gathered, cooperated, played, and developed a more equal technology.

 History cannot be made over.
 However, it may give a hint at which kind of development is sensible.
 Or, at least, wiser than others.

 Yet, silence resides.
 Silence, as in the grave, or almost.
 Months went by before the big Swedish newspapers covered the FAO-report showing that the global husbandry, i.e. the Western food culture, i.e. the death virtue, contributes to more climate gasses emissions than the airlines, the cars, and the boats do together.
-Left to make known is that the production of “meat” constitutes one of the biggest sources behind the decreasing biological diversity.
+Remaining to make known is that the production of “meat” constitutes one of the biggest sources behind the decreasing biological diversity.
 That the animal based food order is one of the three biggest factors of environmental destruction.
 That it threatens energy resources, water resources, and implies pollution of watercourses and death of the bottoms layers of the Baltic Sea.